What’s going on with the economy? Even a crystal ball may not have the answer.

-Keeping your debt low and your credit score high will make you more secure and more able to pounce when opportunity knocks, Johnson said.
+Keeping your debt low and your credit score high will make you more secure and better able to pounce when opportunity knocks, Stacy says.

 7. Track your spending

-You need to know where you stand to get where you’re going.
-Same with your money.
-It’s easier to reach your financial goals if you know where your money is really going.
+It’s easier to reach financial goals if you know where your money is really going.

-With money-tracking programs like PowerWallet and similar aggregating apps, you can view all of your accounts in one place — checking, savings, retirement and more.
-They let you set up budgets and track your spending by category.
+With free money-tracking programs, you can view all your accounts in one place — checking, savings, retirement and more.
+Some also enable you to create budgets.
+YouNeedABudget is one option for such tracking.